libredirect/libredirect.github.io/README.md

-# libredirect.github.io
+# Libredirect Official Site

-- no Javascript
-- no external dependencies
+- No Javascript, Only HTML & CSS
+- No External Dependencies
-- less than 1mb per load
+- Less than 1MB per load
+- Fully hosted on Github pages